andykeefe/cryptopals/Books_about_crypto/README.md

 - Dunin, E., Schmeh, K. (2023) _Codebraking: A Practical Guide_.
   - [_Codebreaking: A Practical Guide_](https://nostarch.com/codebreaking)
-  - Mostly deals with "classical" cryptography, the kind of stuff that was done through history like Caesar ciphers and Vigenere ciphers, the kind of stuff that was done by hand.
-Maybe not useful for today's highly esoteric algorithms, but still a great book for appreciating the history of cryptography and the rigors of classical cryptanalysis.
+  - Mostly deals with "classical" cryptography, like Caesar ciphers and Vigenere ciphers, the kind of stuff that was done by hand.
+Maybe not useful for today's robust, esoteric algorithms, but still a great book for appreciating the history of cryptography and the rigors of classical cryptanalysis.

 - Martin, K. (2020). _Cryptography: The Key to Digital Security, How it Works, and Why It Matters_.
   - [_Cryptography: The Key to Digital Security..._](https://wwnorton.com/books/9780393867459)